Yes, we welcome anyone who wants to have a try at bowling.

-Three dates have been arranged for 2019 but if you are unable to make those dates, don’t be put off, you can contact the Club Coach, Bill Wheatley, who may be able to arrange a one-to-one session at the Club at a convenient time when other members will also be around.
+Three dates have been arranged for the coming year but if you are unable to make those dates, don’t be put off, you can contact the Club Coach, Bill Wheatley, who may be able to arrange a one-to-one session at the Club at a convenient time when other members will also be around.

 Again, you will need flat shoes or trainers plus anything you feel comfortable in that will allow for bending, loose fitting clothes are ideal.